-- Safety glasses with side shields

-- Eve and face protection

-- Chemical goggles

-- Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+- Safety glasses with side shields - Chemical goggles Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.